johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 ```
 The output above provides information about keys on the public keyring exactly as explained in the section above for keys on the private key ring.

-If you wish to see a finger prints for a particular public key execute the following command.
+If you wish to see a finger print for a particular public key execute the following command.
 `gpg --fingerprint bob@gmail.com`
 The output should look something like the following:
 ```